bukdusoftware/pkus/README.md

 # Note

-Ctrl- and Alt- combination follows QWERTY.
+Ctrl- and Alt- combinations follow QWERTY.
 Not by choice, but by lack of know-how.